-To some extent, that perception is accurate, but only because after Romans overran Europe and conquered the areas the various tribes inhabited, those Celts who remained were pushed off to the least desirable parts of the continent, which at the time were the hinterlands of what is now the United Kingdom.
+To some extent, that perception is accurate, but only because after Rome overran Europe and conquered lands previously inhabited by various tribes, those Celts who remained were pushed off to the least desirable parts of the continent, which at the time were the hinterlands of what is now the United Kingdom.

 Celts were polytheistic, and believed, as with Japanese Shinto, in animism.
-This meant that they worshipped the forces of nature, and imbued the rocks, trees, rivers, and mountains around them with magical powers.
+This meant they worshipped the forces of nature, imbuing rocks, trees, rivers, and mountains with magical powers.

 To the extent that archaeologists have figured this out, Roman reports of the druids mention ceremonies being held in sacred groves.
 Celts also built temples of varying size and shape, though they also maintained shrines at sacred trees and votive pools.

 Among the most popular sites for the veneration of animistic deities were trees; the oak, ash, and thorn were considered to be the most sacred.
 The importance of trees in Celtic religion is shown by the fact that the very name of the Eburonian tribe contains a reference to the yew tree, and that names like Mac Cuilinn (son of holly) and Mac Ibar (son of yew) appear in Irish myths.
 In Ireland, wisdom was symbolised by the salmon who feed on the hazelnuts from the trees that surround the well of wisdom.

 As you can see, Ireland comes up a lot when it comes to myths about trees, and with good reason; when you see research that refers to “medieval Irish sources” telling us how pagans worshipped, those medieval Irishmen were monks, who almost single-handedly transferred the wisdom of the ages on to vellum during the so-called Dark Ages.